Cohort 1 Grantees

 Homegrown for Healthy Roots: A Regional School Food System

 Marsing is an agriculturally rich community in Idaho’s western Treasure Valley, home to multiple small family farmers and ranchers with whom the district will build partnerships.
 The district’s child nutrition director also leads the Treasure Valley Cooperative, a food purchasing co-op of more than 40 districts and charter schools.
-The project will establish sustainable infrastructure between the purchasing cooperative and small local producers, resulting in lessons learned that can apply to rural agricultural communities elsewhere.
-Activities include providing culinary training for staff, and hosting community events.
+This project established sustainable infrastructure between the purchasing cooperative and small local producers, resulting in lessons learned that apply to rural agricultural communities elsewhere.
+Activities included culinary training for staff, and hosting community events.

 Eastern Allamakee Community School District